 Since the beginning of 2020, the COVID-19 pandemic has disrupted global supply chain and increased shipping costs.
 Because our primary markets are the United States and Canada, we believe production in the United States will reduce our logistics costs and environmental footprint.
 In addition, we currently have a 25% tariff and a 6% import tax on products shipped from China to the United States.
 Manufacturing and selling in the United States will reduce costs on tariffs and import tax.
-We also plan to source more raw materials from suppliers in Europe or North America, where there is no or low tariff and impart tax.
+We also plan to source more raw materials from suppliers in Europe or North America, where there is no or a low tariff and import tax.
 Our production is automated and has low labor cost.
 We believe having our products made in the United States will improve our overall cost structure and our brand recognition.
-The plan will involve the following steps: (1) find a potential location, (2) conduct title searches and due diligence to the facility, (3) apply for mortgage (not applicable if the facility is leased), (4) complete the purchase, (5) start improvements, if necessary, (6) purchase new equipment for manufacturing and pollution control, and (7) hire local labor to start operation.
+The plan will involve the following steps: (1) find a potential location, (2) conduct title searches and due diligence for the purchase or lease of the facility, (3) apply for a mortgage (not applicable if the facility is leased), (4) complete the purchase or lease, (5) start improvements, if necessary, (6) purchase new equipment for manufacturing and pollution control, and (7) hire local labor to start operations.
 We are working on the first step and have engaged a broker to find a potential location.
-We are looking for an existing industrial facility suitable for manufacturing use that supports our manufacturing requirements that has a well-developed transportation network that would meet the demands of the operation, is served by utilities, especially electricity, natural gas, water, sewer and high-speed telecommunications, has a favorable local employment pool and competitive operating costs (labor, utilities and taxes).
+We are looking for an existing industrial facility suitable for manufacturing use that supports our manufacturing requirements, has a well-developed transportation network that would meet our demands, is served by utilities, especially electricity, natural gas, water, sewer and high-speed telecommunications, has a favorable local employment pool and competitive operating costs (labor, utilities and taxes).
 We believe that finding a location will be the most time-consuming and challenging part of the plan.
 We plan to engage local experts to navigate local laws and requirements.
 The cost to set up manufacturing capabilities in the United States is expected to be approximately \$20 million.
-We plan to finance the purchase of the facility by mortgage and profits from operation.
-We expect to start manufacturing products in the United States in the second quarter of 2023.
+We plan to finance the purchase of the facility by mortgage and from profits from operations.
+We expect to start manufacturing products in the United States in three to six months after this offering is completed.
 If the plan is successfully executed, we plan to maintain manufacturing in the United States and China in the short term.
 We plan to gradually shift manufacturing from China to the United States in the long term and eventually close the manufacturing sites in China.
 However, there is no assurance that such plans will be commercially successful or that the actual outcome of the plans will match our expectations.
 See "Risk Factors - Risks Related to Our Business and Industry - We may not be able to successfully implement our business strategies and future plans" on page 28.